ckan/ckan/doc/api.rst

 Application Programming Interface (API).
 The API can be used to view and change the CKAN data.

-The API has two basic sections:
+The API has two sections:

 * a RESTful (Representational State Transfer) style interface for accessing CKAN database objects